-Technically, growing marijuana in South Carolina is not legal, but recent laws are getting closer.
-South Carolina currently considers it a misdemeanor to be in possession of up to 1 oz of marijuana- meaning you will have to pay some money if you get caught with it.
+Growing marijuana in South Carolina is not legal, but recent laws are getting closer.
+South Carolina currently considers it a misdemeanor to be in possession of up to 1 oz of marijuana- meaning you will have to pay a fine if you get caught with it.

 Please note: ILGM is NOT a legal adviser.
 Information contained in this website is intended as general introductory information only.
 The information contained on this website is not legal advice.
 It should not be construed as legal advice and should not be relied upon as such.

 - Medical Marijuana